Applied Educational Neuroscience Certificate

 Butler University is excited to offer the opportunity for educators, counselors, social workers and mental health practitioners to acquire a certificate in Applied Educational Neuroscience with an emphasis on Adversity/ Trauma and the Brain through a graduate, non-degree program.

-The Applied Educational Neuroscience certificate program is specifically designed to meet the needs of educators, social workers and counselors who work beside children and adolescents that are experiencing adversity and trauma.
-The certificate is intended to provide graduate and post graduate students with an opportunity to become acquainted with the theoretical and empirical literature of educational neuroscience, trauma and the brain, and brain development as it relates to behaviors, relationships, and academic acquisition.
+The Applied Educational Neuroscience (AEN) certification program is specifically designed to meet the needs of educators, social workers, counselors, mental health practitioners, parent, and anyone who sits beside our children and youth.
+The certification is intended to provide graduate and post graduate students with an opportunity to become acquainted with the theoretical and empirical literature of educational neuroscience, social and affective neurosciences, adversities (individual and community) trauma and how the brain and nervous system are impacted and develop through the continuum of adversity and trauma.
+Trauma and adversity influence behaviors, relationships, and academic acquisition.
 This 9-credit hour track aligns with the Indiana Developmental Standards for educators.
 The program consists of three content courses, each three credits, with the final course designed as a practicum for creating a specific project, template, or professional development within this area.
 The first and second course must be taken before the third practicum course as graduate non-degree and degree status.

-This certification specifically addresses the research, the application of the research in the areas of brain development, adversity and how emotional social and cognitive development are disrupted by these adversities and trauma.
-We will also deeply explore the resiliency and the growth mindset of brain reparation and healing because of intentional connection and emotional protective factors that buffer an individual's experiences when adversity and trauma occur.
+This certification specifically addresses the research, the application of the research in the areas of brain and nervous system development, adversity and how emotional social and cognitive development are disrupted by these adversities and trauma.
+The AEN certification will also deeply explore the resiliency and the post traumatic growth mindset of brain reparation and healing because of intentional connection and emotional protective factors that buffer an individual's experiences when adversity and trauma occur.

-The first course meets for one week in the summer and this is usually the last week in June.
-In this course we explore the research and begin applying the research in our schools, mental health practices and communities.
-The second course meets fall semester on Tuesday evenings and the spring practicum course meets on Tuesday evenings as well.
+The first course meets ONLINE for one week in the summer and this is usually the third or last week in June.
+At this time, we are offering virtual learning for the entire certification so that educators, counselors, mental health practitioners, parents and any adult may access this critical content provided through Butler University.
+In this first summer intensive course we explore the research and begin applying the research in our schools, mental health practices and communities.
+The second course meets fall semester on Monday or Tuesday evenings and the spring practicum course meets on Monday or Tuesday evenings as well.
 In this final practicum course, graduate students will design a program, template, or capstone encapsulating this certification based on personal interests, passions, and vocation.

 Required Applied Educational Neuroscience Courses